ciminilorenzo/webgraph-ans-rs/README.md

 ### Standard compression
 The next tables show the comparison between WebGraph and the proposed methodology.
 In particular, given a graph:
 - **BVGraph** is the size of the compressed graph using WebGraph;
-- **ANSBVGraph** is the size of the file resulting from the compression of the latter with the proposed methodology;
+- **ANSBVGraph** is the size of the file resulting from the compression of the graph with the proposed methodology;
-- **bit/link** represents the number of bits required to represent an arc of the graph (i.e a link);
+- **bit/link** represents the number of bits required to represent an arc of the graph;
 - **phases** indicates the cost of representing all the needed data to randomly access the graph;
 - **random speed**  the time needed to enumerate the successors of 10 million random nodes.